We Welcome Your Application to Join Us!

 The Land of the Midnight Sun

 In a country where the summer sun never quite sets, we’ll explore Norway’s trails by foot and fjords by kayak.

 Norway’s got it all: breathtaking landscapes, friendly people, a fascinating culture, and some of the most stunning summer hiking there is.

-Back in Oslo, we will reflect on the things we’ve accomplished and the friends we’ve made.
+Back in Bergen, we will reflect on the things we’ve accomplished and the friends we’ve made.
 There will be stories to tell, and we’ll know that when we head home, this journey will stay with us forever.
 Having spent time in such a unique place, with people that we’ve come to care about, our desire to explore will continue to grow.

 Backpacking through Aurlandsdalen

 Challenge by Choice

 Two weeks of fun, friends, and adventure in Norway.

 We’ll meet at the Bergen Airport before heading to our first campsite just outside of town.
 We’ll get to know one another as we learn basic camping skills, review gear, and look at the two weeks ahead of us.

 Days 2-3: Day Hike & Travel to Finse